redis/redis-doc/topics/sentinel.md

 * Masters failed over are reconfigured as slaves when they return available.
 * Slaves partitioned away during a partition are reconfigured once reachable.

+Slave selection and priority
+---

+When a Sentinel instance is ready to perform a failover, since the master is in `ODOWN` state and the Sentinel received the authorization to failover from the majority of the Sentinel instances known, a suitable slave needs to be selected.

+The slave selection process evaluates the following informations about slaves:

+1. Disconnection time from the master.
+2. Slave priority.
+3. Replication offset processed.
+4. Run ID.

+A slave that is found to be disconnected from the master for more than ten times the configured masster timeout (down-after-milliseconds option), plus the time the master is also not available from the point of view of the Sentinel doing the failover, is considered to be not suitable for the failover and is skipped.

+In more rigorous terms, a slave whose the `INFO` output suggests to be disconnected form the master for more than:

+    (down-after-milliseconds * 10) + milliseconds_since_master_is_in_SDOWN_state

+Is considered to be not reliable and is discareded at all.

+The slave selection only consider the slaves that passed the above test, and sorts it based on the above criteria, in the following order.

+1. The slaves are sorted by `slave-priority` as confiugred in the `redis.conf` file of the Redis instance.
+A lower priority will be preferred.
+2. If the priority is the same, the replication offset processed by the slave is checked, and the slave that received more data from the master is selected.
+3. If multiple slaves have the same priority and processed the same data from the master, a further check is performed, selecting the slave with the lexicographically smaller run ID.
+Having a lower run ID is not a real advantage for a slave, but is useful in order to make the process of slave selection more determiistic, instead of resorting to select a random slave.

+Redis masters (that may be turned into slaves after a failover), and slaves, all must be configured with a `slave-priority` if there are machines to be strongly preferred.
+Otherwise all the instances can run with the default run ID (which is the suggested setup, since it is far more interesting to select the slave by replication offset).

+A Redis instance can be configured with a special `slave-priority` of zero in order to be **never selected** by Sentinels as the new master.
+However a slave configured in this way will still be reconfigured by Sentinels in order to replicate with the new master after a failover, the only difference is that it will never become a master itself.

 Sentinel and Redis authentication
 ---